Heterodox Academy

-Heterodox Academy (HxA) is a non-profit advocacy group of academics working to counteract what they see as a lack of viewpoint diversity on college campuses, especially political diversity.
+Heterodox Academy (HxA) is a nonprofit advocacy group of academics working to counteract what they see as a lack of viewpoint diversity on college campuses, specifically political diversity.
+The organization was founded in 2015 by Jonathan Haidt, Nicholas Quinn Rosenkranz, and Chris Martin, who each cited a lack of politically conservative viewpoints in their academic disciplines.
+As of 2025, the organization had approximately 7,000 members in both faculty and non-faculty positions across 22 countries.

 History

-In 2011, Jonathan Haidt, a psychology professor at the University of Virginia, gave a talk at the Society for Personality and Social Psychology in which he argued that American conservatives were under-represented in social psychology and that this hinders research and damages the field's credibility.
+In 2011, Jonathan Haidt, a psychology professor at the University of Virginia, gave a talk at the Society for Personality and Social Psychology in which he argued that American conservatives were underrepresented in social psychology and that this hinders research and damages the field's credibility.
+In 2014, along with political psychologist Philip Tetlock, social psychologist Lee Jussim and others, Haidt published the paper "Political diversity will improve social psychological science".
 In 2015, Haidt was contacted by Nicholas Quinn Rosenkranz, a Georgetown University law professor, who had given a talk to the Federalist Society discussing a similar lack of conservatives in law and similarly argued that this undermines the quality of research and teaching.
-Haidt was also contacted by Chris C. Martin, a sociology graduate student at Emory University, who had published a similar paper in The American Sociologist about the lack of ideological diversity in sociology.
+Haidt says he was also contacted by Chris Martin, a sociology graduate student who had published a similar paper about a lack of ideological diversity in sociology.
 Haidt, Martin, and Rosenkranz formed "Heterodox Academy" to address this issue.

 Initial funding for the group came from the Richard Lounsbery Foundation and The Achelis and Bodman Foundation.
 The Heterodox Academy website was launched with 25 members in September 2015.
-A series of campus freedom of speech controversies, such as those surrounding Erika Christakis at Yale and the 2015–16 University of Missouri protests, coincided with an increase in membership.
+A series of campus freedom of speech controversies, such as those surrounding Erika Christakis at Yale University and the 2015–2016 University of Missouri protests, coincided with an increase in membership.

-Membership was initially open to tenured and pre-tenure professors, but has been expanded to adjunct professors, graduate students, and postdoctorals.
-The group has a selective membership application process which is partly intended to address imbalances toward any particular political ideology.
-In July 2017, the group had 800 members internationally.
-As of February 2018, around 1,500 college professors had joined Heterodox Academy, along with a couple hundred graduate students.
+Membership was initially open to tenured and pre-tenure professors, but has been expanded to a range of other faculty ranks (including career/full-time as well as adjunct/part-time), and non-faculty positions such as graduate students and postdoctoral researchers.
+Initially, the group had a selective membership application process which was partly intended to address imbalances toward any particular political ideology.
+In 2017, Heterodox Academy had about 800 total members.
+By 2018, about 1,500 professors had joined, along with a couple hundred graduate students.

-In 2018, Debra Mashek, a professor of psychology at Harvey Mudd College, was appointed as the executive director of Heterodox Academy, a position which she held until 2020, after which an interim executive director was appointed.
+In 2018, Debra Mashek, a professor of psychology at Harvey Mudd College, was appointed as the executive director of Heterodox Academy.
+Mashek held the position until 2020, after which an interim executive director was appointed.
 In 2020, the organization had around 4,000 members.
+John Tomasi, a political philosopher at Brown University, became the first president of Heterodox Academy in 2022.
+As of 2023, total membership was approximately 5,000.
+As of 2025, it was 7,000 members.